Codecamp-16/react-assetment/readme.md

 - [ ] Implement React Design Pattern and Avoid Anti Pattern
 - [ ] Use Async Await instead of Promise then catch
 - [ ] Well-organized Folder Structure
+- [ ] Well-organized Git Commit Message

+# Can and Can't

+- Open Slide , Docs , Stackoverflow , Google
+- Don't AI , Don't Copy , Don't Cheat
+- Don't ask your friend, Don't ask your teacher
+- Don't use other code from other project (COPY PASTE)